Course Detail(E125v : Ethical Dilemmas in Government Procurement (Synchronous e-learning))

 As a trainer specializing in public governance, he has shared his experience with both Singapore participants and delegates from ASEAN, China, and other Asian and Commonwealth countries.
 His training assignments have brought him to places that include Brunei, Cambodia, China, Laos, Myanmar, Pakistan and Vietnam.
 Effectively bilingual, Shian Jan has also delivered many lectures and seminars in Mandarin to public officials of the Chinese government.

 Shian Jan graduated from the National University of Singapore and is currently a non-practising Chartered Accountant (CA) of Singapore.
 He also holds an Advanced Certificate in Training and Assessment (Facilitated Learning) by Singapore Workforce Skills Qualifications (WSQ) System.
 He is currently pursuing the WSQ Diploma in Adult and Continuing Education (DACE).
 Shian Jan was awarded the Commendation Medal (Pingat Kepujian), 1999 National Award.
 Furthermore, as an associate trainer, he received the Trainer Excellence Award 2013 from the Civil Service College.
-He is married with 2 children.

 This session is delivered via live webinar (zoom platform).